MeccaBunny/ClassificationRobot2022/README.md

 ## ClassificationRobot2022

-ubuntu 22.04

-ros humble

-yolov3
+Uploaded files are located at /home/meccabunny/robot_ws/src/robot_arm_controller/robot_arm_controller/

+Also yolov3.weights should be added to that directory too.

+link to download yolov3.weights: https://pjreddie.com/darknet/yolo/

+The environment I used to develop this robot is ubuntu 22.04.

+ used ROS humble, yolov3, opencv 4.6.0

-opencv 4.6.0
+ubuntu22.04 ros humble opencv 4.6.0